 DeLillo's play Love-Lies-Bleeding was published in January, 2006, and premiered at the end of April, 2006 in Chicago.
 See the Love-Lies-Bleeding page for details.

-A 'playlet' that appeared in Zoetrope magazine (volume 4, number 4), out in late 2000 - appears in full here.
+A 'playlet' that appeared in Zoetrope magazine (volume 4, number 4), out in late 2000 - appears in full here at the Internet Archive.
 The notes indicate that this piece "was originally written for a benefit evening at the American Repertory Theatre."

 The play by DeLillo premiered at the American Repertory Theatre in Cambridge, MA in late January, 1999.